-The tour begins with a gentle ride out of Bordeaux alongside the Garonne to reach the Roger Lapebie cycle path at Latresne.
-This ex-railway route follows the verdant valley of the Pimpine through the Entre Deux Mer vineyards to reach the bastide town of Creon and afterwards La Sauve Majeure – an important pilgrimage waypoint for those heading for Santiago de Compostela.
-Depending on your route the following day you could be welcomed at one of several chambre d’hotes that we favour.
-The accommodation can give an inside view of french domestic life and often the opportunity to sample french domestic cuisine as opposed to the restaurant variety.
+The tour begins with a gentle ride out of Bordeaux alongside the Garonne to reach the Roger Lapébie cycle path at Latresne.
+This ex-railway route follows the verdant valley of the Pimpine through the Entre-Deux-Mers vineyards, to reach the bastide town of Créon and afterwards La Sauve-Majeure – an important pilgrimage waypoint for those heading for Santiago de Compostela.
+Depending on your route, the following day you could be welcomed at one of several chambres d’hotes that we favour.
+The accommodation can give an inside view of French domestic life, and often the opportunity to sample French domestic cuisine as opposed to the restaurant variety.

-The following day you take a route that follows country lanes that wind down to the Garonne at Langoiran and after visiting the ruined fortress at Pied de Chateau follows more obscure little roads to pass behind Lestiac and reaches Rions.
-Here you may stay at the Relais des Remparts in the village or further on at Cadillac at the hotel Detree.
+The following day, you take a route that follows country lanes winding down to the Garonne at Langoiran, and after visiting the ruined fortress at Pied-du-Chateau, it follows more obscure little roads to pass behind Lestiac and it reaches Rions.
+Here you may stay at the Relais des Remparts in the village, or further on at Cadillac at the hotel Detree.
 Neither will disappoint.

 Your hosts may offer a table d’hote meal or you may choose to dine in Villandraut where there is a choice of three restaurants.

-From Uzeste your route can lead further through the forest to Bazas and from there by way of Coimeres or Castets to Langon and Verdelais. here your overnight is a hostellerie beside the church in a village that is quintessential rural France.
-From here you have a hill to climb to reach St Croix de Mont.
-At this hamlet the church affords great vies over the Garonne valley below and Oyster shell grottes to wander at.
-You thn descend to loupiac where ther is an excavated roman villa and bath house before reaching Cadillac again and from there crossing the river to Cerons and taking the train back to Bordeaux.
+From Uzeste your route can lead further through the forest to Bazas, and from there by way of Coimeres or Castets to Langon and Verdelais.
+Here your overnight is a hostellerie beside the church in a village that is quintessential rural France.
+From here you have a hill to climb to reach Ste Croix-du-Mont.
+At this hamlet, the church affords great views over the Garonne valley below, and Oyster shell grottes to wander at.
+You then descend to Loupiac where there is an excavated Roman villa and bathhouse before reaching Cadillac again and from there crossing the river to Cérons and taking the train back to Bordeaux.
 This route is one which we feel will best suit a family with older children.

-For those with younger children we can modify the route to provide shorter distances and a return to Bordeaux a day earlier where an attractive option is to ride to the station and take the train to Arcachon for a day of beaches and oysters (with or without the bikes).
-The journey time of 35-50 minutes allows a full day at this elegant seaside resort with its trips across the bay, beaches and stilt houses, aquarium and the highest sand dune in Europe, in the evning return to Bordeaux for a farewell dinner.
+For those with younger children, we can modify the route to provide shorter distances and a return to Bordeaux a day earlier, where an attractive option is to ride to the station and take the train to Arcachon for a day of beaches and oysters (with or without the bikes).
+The journey time of 35-50 minutes allows a full day at this elegant seaside resort with its trips across the bay, beaches and stilt houses, aquarium and the highest sand dune in Europe.
+In the evening return to Bordeaux for a farewell dinner.
 On the next day the ‘navette’ (airport bus) can whisk you to the airport in approximately 30 minutes.

 - 7 nights 2 star/3 star hotels and 3 epis Chambre d’Hotes on B&B basis